PLC-TJU/RSF/README.md

 | **Total:**                                             |                 |        |          |              | **265**  |

 ## Citation
-If you use this code, please cite:
+If you use this code, please cite at least one of the following articles, thank you for your support:
 ```
 @article{pan2025rsf,
   title={Enhancing Motor Imagery EEG Classification with a Riemannian Geometry-Based Spatial Filtering (RSF) Method},